Setting Up a Hardhat Development Environment

 3. Compile and Deploy

-With the configuration in place, you can now compile and deploy your contracts.
-Hardhat's sample project comes with a
+With the configuration in place, compile and deploy.
+Hardhat's sample project ships a

-Lock.sol contract and a deployment script.
-Let's use them.# Compile the contracts
+Lock.sol contract and a deployment script.# Compile the contracts

 npx hardhat compile